uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Overcoming the health legacy of the residential schools will require a long-term investment in Aboriginal communities, so that communities can revive their capacity to heal themselves.
 One key investment will be the training of more Aboriginal health and social service professionals.
-The work that Health Canada’s community cultural and traditional knowledge healing team members did in support of this Commission and other<!--x-->
-Settlement Agreement processes is but one example of the invaluable service these professionals can provide.
+The work that Health Canada’s community cultural and traditional knowledge healing team members did in support of this Commission and other <!-- page 217 -->Settlement Agreement processes is but one example of the invaluable service these professionals can provide.

 #### Call to Action